SteerGroup/coding-best-practices-guide/docs/coding_process.md

 Not so fast—chances are your code is a complicated mess that only you (but not even future you) can understand.
-This is where [quality assurance](quality_assurance.md), [refactoring](refactoring.md), and [documentation](documentation.md), and come in.
+This is where [quality assurance](quality_assurance.md), [refactoring](refactoring.md), and [documentation](documentation.md) come in.
 These efforts are essential to writing code that does what it's supposed to do and is usable by others, and you should always plan to spend considerable time on them.